-The childminder was registered in 2008.
+The childminder was registered in 1995.
 Registration is for the Early Years Register and both the compulsory part and the voluntary part of the Childcare Register.
-Registration is for a maximum of four children under eight years of whom one may be in the early years age group.
 Registration does not include overnight care.
-There is currently one child in the early years age group on roll.
+Registration is for a maximum of six children of whom three may be in the early years age range.